six-two/mkdocs-placeholder-plugin/docs/usage.md

 #### Checkbox field

 You can also define placeholders that have only two different values.
-They can be respresended by a check box.
+They can be represended by a check box.

 You can define them in your `placeholder-plugin.yaml` like this:
 ```yaml